Skip to content

 • Once I make a batch of this cookie dough, I often use half and freeze the other half for all those seasonal cookie emergencies that inevitably pop up during busy holiday season and beyond.

-Love crisp and tender cookies?
-I think you might just adore these best Russian tea cakes!
+** Love crisp yet tender cookies?
+You’ll adore these Russian tea cakes!

 Commonly Asked Questions